What has been your mostmemorable dining experience?

 After a long week, what’s your tipple of choice?

-What are your three finer things in life that you secretly indulge in?
+What are the three finer things in life that you secretly indulge in?

 Describe yourself in three foodie words…